 Courses Covered in the Commercial Banking Training

-The following are some of the courses that may be included in commercial lending training:
+The following are examples of some of the courses that may be included in a commercial banking training program:

 1. Analyzing financial statements and tax returns